Lungren2/PyProcessor/README.md

 ### Viewing Logs

-You can view logs either through the GUI (Tools > View Logs) or by examining the log files in the `pyprocessor/logs/` directory.
+You can view logs by examining the log files in the `pyprocessor/logs/` directory.

 ## License